litestar-org/litestar/docs/reference/types/3-helper-types.md

 # Helper Types

-Helper types are useful generic types sthat can be used.
+Helper types are useful generic types that can be used.

 ::: starlite.types.SyncOrAsyncUnion